Meta Andromeda: How to Fix Facebook & Instagram Ads Under the New Algorithm

 What most people don’t realise is that Meta didn’t tweak its system this time.
 It ripped out the old retrieval engine and replaced it with a new one.
 They call it Meta Andromeda, and it’s already rewriting how paid social works across the globe.

-The shift to meta andromeda has significant implications for marketers everywhere.
+The shift to meta Andromeda has significant implications for marketers everywhere.

 Suppose you’re running campaigns from Sydney, Chatswood, or Macquarie Park.
 In that case, you’ve probably seen it first-hand: results that don’t make sense anymore, learning phases that never stabilise, and creatives that suddenly die.
 This isn’t ad fatigue.
 It’s a structural change in how Meta serves and ranks ads.